-3 1.
-IceCube Gen2
+1. IceCube Gen2

-The neutrino observatory IceCube at the geographic South Pole is a cubic kilometer array 4 of photosensors which is able to detect the faint Cherenkov light porduced by secondaries from 5 interactions of neutrinos with the glacial ice.
-So far, the experiment yielded a plethora of science 6 results, among them the discovery of a neutrino flux of most likely extraterrestrial origin.
-Currently 7 after 6 years of data-taking with the detector in full operation the precise measurement of this flux 8 is still limited by statistics.
-To overcome the statistical limitations and to improve the effective 9 area for neutrino events in the regime beyond 10 PeV, an extension of the IceCube array has been 10 proposed.
+The neutrino observatory IceCube at the geographic South Pole is a cubic kilometer array of photosensors which is able to detect the faint Cherenkov light porduced by secondaries from 5 interactions of neutrinos with the glacial ice.
+So far, the experiment yielded a plethora of science results, among them the discovery of a neutrino flux of most likely extraterrestrial origin.
+Currently after 6 years of data-taking with the detector in full operation the precise measurement of this flux 8 is still limited by statistics.
+To overcome the statistical limitations and to improve the effective area for neutrino events in the regime beyond 10 PeV, an extension of the IceCube array has been 10 proposed.
 A further crucial taskset of an extended IceCube array is the discovery of a neutrino 11 point source in the sky.
-12 Several geometries of the extended array which is furtheron called IceCube Gen2 - or short Gen2 13

-- soveral geometries of the extended array which is further of caree feed use of the original - 14 have been proposed.
-The here used geometry is optimized to avoid corridors for background - 15 cosmic ray muon events and thus follows a more complex grid design than IceCube itself.
-The - 16 geometry freatures a string spacing of 240 and 120 additional strings with each 80 optical sensors. - 17 The proposed geometry is shown in 1.
-The geometry shows a larger extension in the x-y plane - than in depth, thus the detector is assymetric.
+12 Several geometries of the extended array which is furtheron called IceCube Gen2 - or short Gen2 - have been proposed.
+The here used geometry is optimized to avoid corridors for background 14 cosmic ray muon events and thus follows a more complex grid design than IceCube itself.
+The 15 geometry freatures a string spacing of 240 and 120 additional strings with each 80 optical sensors.
+The proposed geometry is shown in 1.
+The geometry shows a larger extension in the x-y plane 17 than in depth, thus the detector is assymetric.
 The geometry is optimized for the reconstruction of horizontal muon tracks, since these have the highest contribution to the point-source sensitivity.